u01jmg3/ics-parser/README.md

 ### How to instantiate the Parser

-- Using the example script as a guide, [use this code](https://github.com/u01jmg3/ics-parser/blob/master/examples/index.php#L1-L12)
+- Using the example script as a guide, [refer to this code](https://github.com/u01jmg3/ics-parser/blob/master/examples/index.php#L1-L12)

 ---